websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-simple-product.md

 1. Click _Publish_.
 1. Close the configuration

-To learn more about pricing, see: [Introduction to Product Pricing Methods](../../managing-price/introduction-to-product-pricing-methods.md)
+To learn more about pricing, see: [Introduction to Pricing](../../managing-price/introduction-to-pricing.md)

 To learn how to configure inventory for your product, see: [Setting Inventory by Warehouse](../../managing-inventory/setting-inventory-by-warehouse.md).